Ever feel down and discourage? Do you wonder if all the effort you’ve putting is worth it? Should you just let go of your dreams?

 Don’t stare into the abyss at the giant leap it will take.

-I have noticed that the more frustrated and discouraged my mood becomes, the more my focus flitters everywhere.
-I become easily distracted from my main tasks, especially online.
-I am scanning for a quick fix or a short cut, anything to help me feel comfortable again.
+I have noticed the more frustrated and discouraged my mood becomes, the more my focus flitters everywhere.
+I become easily distracted from my main tasks.
+Instead of getting on and doing the work, I am looking for a quick fix or a short cut.
+Anything to help me feel comfortable again.

-What is one thing you could do to move forward in achieving your goal?
-Break it down to the smallest step and do that one thing next.
+Action Task: What is one thing you could do to move forward in achieving your goal?
+Break it down to the smallest step and do that one next thing.